 I Spy Pinhole Eye was published by Cinnamon Press in October 2009.
+It was awarded the Arts Council Wales Book of the Year Award in 2010.

 In the Foreword to the book, the poet George Szirtes wrote: 'What Denison presents – the dark rootings of steel and concrete; the feeling of something slamming into the earth, establishing its narrow vocabulary of grass, stone, mould, leaf, strut, and the strange, focused moony chill that freezes everything – moves through the clarity, steadiness and humaneness of Philip Gross’s verbal imagination to create something new ...'